stumpdk/MySql.Server/README.md

-# MySqlStandAloneServer
+# Mysql.Server
 MySql standalone server for C# unit tests

 ## Use
-Download with NuGet, or download the [release](https://github.com/stumpdk/MySqlStandAloneServer/releases) and include **MySqlStandAloneServer.dll** as a reference in your project.
+Download with NuGet, or download the [release](https://github.com/stumpdk/Mysql.Server/releases) and include **MySqlStandAloneServer.dll** as a reference in your project.

 ## How does it work?
 MySqlStandAloneServer is simply running a minimal instance of MySql (currently version 5.6.26).
 Necessary data and log files are created at run time (and are cleaned up afterwards).